-Among those luminaries, Hildegard blazes in colors all her own.
+Among the other female Doctors of the Church—Teresa of Avila, Catherine of Siena, and Therese of Lisieux—Hildegard of Bingen (1098-1179) blazes in colors all her own.
 Medievalist Peter Dronke describes her as “an overpowering, electrifying presence—and in many ways an enigmatic one.”
 The breadth and variety of Hildegard’s accomplishments are unique.
 Her voluminous writings encompass theology, prophecy, poetry, hagiography, medicine, and natural science as well as extensive correspondence with major figures of the twelfth century including Bernard of Clairvaux, Queen Eleanor of Aquitaine, and the Emperor Frederick Barbarossa.
 Hildegard is also the first known female composer in the Western world and wrote Europe’s first morality play—with accompanying music.
 She invented her own artificial language as well as an alphabet in which to write it.
 An ardent supporter of Church reform, she made four long preaching tours along the river valleys of southwestern Germany.
 There she addressed admiring audiences of clerics, monks and laity, an unprecedented privilege for a medieval woman.
 She achieved all this despite chronic ill-health and while serving as a Benedictine abbess for more than forty years

 Hildegard was born near Mainz in 1098, tenth child of an ancient noble family.
 Her parents offered her as a living “tithe” to God by placing her in the care of a holy recluse named Jutta attached to the male Benedictine abbey of Disibodenberg.
 Hildegard learned to read from the Psalter and immersed herself in the Bible, her lifelong font of knowledge.
 At fifteen, she made her profession as a nun in the community that coalesced around Jutta.
 In 1136, after Jutta died, Hildegard was chosen superior.